thoughtworks/recce/DEVELOPMENT.md

     ./gradlew -Preckon.stage=final -Preckon.scope=patch reckonTagPush
     ```
 2. The tag push will trigger a build on [GitHub Actions](https://github.com/ThoughtWorks-SEA/recce/actions) and push to GHCR.
-3. Create a new release on Github via https://github.com/ThoughtWorks-SEA/recce/releases
+3. Create a new release on Github via https://github.com/ThoughtWorks-SEA/recce/releases linked to the tag